 As you know, P60 is the record of all the tax you’ve had deducted over a year, and it’ll probably be your first tip-off that you’re owed a discount in the first place.
 In addition, it’s got a lot of the essential information required to show HMRC that you’ve paid too much tax.
 After that, compare your P60 to your payslips.
 If there is no addition, you’ve got your first clue right in your hands.

-If you want to get a replacement for P60, grab a replacement p60 from your work should not be a significant hassle.
+If you want to get a replacement for P60, grabbing a replacement p60 from your work should not be a significant hassle.
 You should only have to talk to your employer and explain what you need.
 Suppose your interest stretches back over more than one year; this can be a solid boost to your tax refund.

 P60 vs P45

-If you are going to start a new job, you cannot use p60, so you have to use p45.
+If you start a new job, you cannot use p60, so you have to use p45.
 You are unable to get p60 when you leave employment.
 Preferably, you get it from your current employer at the end of the UK tax year.
 A P45 only covers the tax you’ve paid in the tax year up to the point you left a job.
 On the other hand, a P60 covers the tax you’ve paid in the entire tax year.

 P60 explains how much you have earned and how much you have paid tax in National Insurance contribution or income tax.
 There is a need to keep your P60 in a safe place for your records; otherwise, you may request a replacement by asking your employer if it does get lost.
 The HMRC website provides many resources for online p60, and you can also call it if you need guidance.